-The Irish Sea, Seed mussel fishery occurs in areas designated as both Special Areas of Conservation (SAC's) and Special Protected Areas (SPA's).
-This draft Fisheries Natura plan relates exclusively to mussel seed fishing in the area over the five-year period 2023-2027, subsequent husbandry practices are considered in bay specific assessments.
+The Irish Sea mussel seed fishery occurs in areas designated as both Special Areas of Conservation (SACs) and Special Protection Areas (SPAs).
+This Fisheries Natura Plan relates exclusively to mussel seed fishing in the area over the five-year period 2023-2027; subsequent husbandry practices are considered in bay-specific assessments.

-The Minister for Agriculture, Food, and the Marine, as a public authority under regulation twenty-seven of the European Communities (Birds and Natural Habitats) Regulations 2011 (SI 477 of 2011), must exercise his functions so as to ensure compliance with the requirements of the Habitats Directive, the Birds Directive and the 2011 Regulations.
+The Minister for Agriculture, Food, and the Marine, as a public authority under Regulation 27 of the European Communities (Birds and Natural Habitats) Regulations 2011 (S.I.
+No. 477 of 2011, as amended), must exercise his functions so as to ensure compliance with the requirements of the Habitats Directive, the Birds Directive and the 2011 Regulations.

-The European Union (Birds and Natural Habitats) (Sea-Fisheries) Regulations 2013 (SI 290 of 2013) as amended provide for the submission of a draft fisheries Natura plan and the appropriate assessment of a plan to identify where sea-fisheries may be allowed to proceed within appropriate guidelines to address risks to protected species and habitats (Regulation 5 assessment) to enable the fulfilment of the Minister's obligations.
+The European Union (Birds and Natural Habitats) (Sea-Fisheries) Regulations 2013 (S.I.
+No. 290 of 2013, as amended), provide for the submission of a draft Fisheries Natura Plan and the appropriate assessment of the plan to identify where sea-fisheries may be allowed to proceed within appropriate guidelines to address risks to protected species and habitats (Regulation 5 assessment) to enable the fulfilment of the Minister's obligations.

-The Minister for Agriculture, Food and the Marine also must exercise his functions so as to ensure compliance with the requirements of the Common Fisheries Policy (Regulation (EU) No. 1380/2013), with an emphasis on the article 2 objectives of aiming for the environmental sustainability of fisheries in the long term and applying the precautionary approach to fisheries management.
+The Minister must also exercise his functions so as to ensure compliance with the requirements of the Common Fisheries Policy (Regulation (EU) No. 1380/2013), with an emphasis on the Article 2 objectives of aiming for the environmental sustainability of fisheries in the long term and applying the precautionary approach to fisheries management.

-The plan was drafted by the Secretariat of the Bottom Grown Mussel Consultative Forum (BGMCF) in consultation with Bord Iascaigh Mhara (BIM), and industry members of the Bottom Grown Mussel Consultative Forum (persons affected by the designation).
+The Plan was prepared by the Secretariat of the Bottom Grown Mussel Consultative Forum (BGMCF) in consultation with Bord Iascaigh Mhara (BIM), and industry members of the BGMCF (persons affected by the designation).
+It was amended and submitted to the Minister in May 2023.
+The Marine Institute (MI) screened the plan for appropriate assessment purposes (Regulation 4) and the Minister determined that appropriate assessment of the plan was required.
+The MI then reviewed the Plan as part of the appropriate assessment (Regulation 5).